aklapper/diff-blog/plugins/wikipedia-preview/readme.txt

 * Handles any link to a Wikipedia article regardless of language, lead image presence or length.
 * Works for Right-to-Left (RTL) and Left-To-Right (LTR) languages.
 * A built-in gallery to dive into article images.
+* Can be disabled for any page using the post metadata sidebar.
+Look for the Wikipedia Preview section.
+* Gutenburg editor custom tool to search for Wikipedia articles and visualize Wikipedia Preview for readers.

 **How to use**

-After you [download and install](https://wordpress.org/support/article/managing-plugins/#finding-and-installing-plugins) the Wikipedia Preview plugin, simply [add a link](https://wordpress.com/support/links/) in your site content to any Wikipedia article URL and it will be turned into a preview.
+After you [download and install](https://wordpress.org/support/article/managing-plugins/#finding-and-installing-plugins) the Wikipedia Preview plugin, simply [add a link](https://wordpress.org/support/article/paragraph-block/#insert-hyperlinks) in your site content to any Wikipedia article URL and it will be turned into a preview.

 == Screenshots ==

-1. Desktop view on hover
+1. Mobile view on touch
-2. Mobile view on touch
+2. Mobile view expanded
+3. Fullscreen image gallery
+4. Desktop view on hover
+5. Search for Wikipedia articles
+6. Visualization of Wikipedia Preview for readers

 == Frequently Asked Questions ==